dpalencia/wysteria-website/content/shows/2025-12-20-holiday-toy-drive.md

 city: "Albuquerque, NM"
 ticketPrice: "$5 entry or a new unwrapped toy donation"
 ticketInfo: "$5 entry or a new unwrapped toy donation"
-description: "Join us for a night of dark music featuring Dakota Ave, Atlas//Below, Secure the Void, Engage Eight, Wysteria, Destroy to Recreate, and Sugarmotor.
+description: "A special Holiday Toy Drive performance, featuring Dakota Ave, Atlas//Below, Secure the Void, Engage Eight, Wysteria, Destroy to Recreate, and Sugarmotor.
 Doors at 5."
 posterImage: "/toy-drive-flyer.jpeg"
 featured: true
 ---